 And I Must Scream/Fate Worse than Death: Synapse in the Red Sky episode H.A.V.O.C.
 In The Streets.
 Donatello defeats the electric mutant created by Titanus by sending him through a ham radio, leaving him permanently trapped on the radio airwaves forever.

 Implied to be Baxter's final fate in Revenge of The Fly!.
 Poor guy...

 Animation Bump: More times than possibly any cartoon in the 80's and 90's.
-The animation style could go from being horrible to decent to near-anime quality, sometimes in a single episode.
+The animation style could go from being horrible to decent, sometimes in a single episode.
 The first two seasons each kept with a single animation studio (Toei for Season 1, and A-1 Productions for Season 2), but the seasons grew much longer starting with Season 3, resulting in animation being farmed out to several different studios note Wang Film Productions, Pacific Rim Animation, Luk Film, Kyung Kang, Island Animation, Varga Studios and Hanho Heung-Up, with an occasional episode by Toei, none of them credited.
 This continued until the "Red Sky" era, where the seasons got cut down to eight episodes each and a single studio (this time Dai Won Animationnote and Morning Sun for season nine) became sufficient to handle all the show's animation again.